-The New York Times, a daily newspaper published in New York City with global circulation, holds significant influence as a leading American newspaper and a representative of serious journalism.
+The New York Times is a daily newspaper published in New York City, distributed worldwide with significant influence.
+It stands as a representative high-quality newspaper and serious publication in the United States.

-CnOpenData has compiled over 15.3 million entries of New York Times news data spanning nearly 170 years, containing fields such as headline(新闻标题), publication date(发表日期), abstract(摘要), article type(新闻类型), keywords(关键词), and word count(字数), providing valuable support for related research.
+CnOpenData has compiled over 17 decades of New York Times news data, totaling 15.3 million entries.
+This dataset includes fields such as news headline, publication date, abstract, news category, keywords, and word count, providing valuable resources for related research.

 Time Coverage